 Various alloplastic materials have been used for filling depressions and for body contouring.
 Among them, polymethylmethacrylate (PMMA) has provoked many clinical compilations in both the acute and chronic phases.
 This study shows the correlation between the clinical application of PMMA and the physiopathology of the acute and late complications.

-The injection of PMMA within the tissues can cause severe complications and side effects in both acute and chronic phases.
+Conclusion: The injection of PMMA within the tissues can cause severe complications and side effects in both acute and chronic phases.
 Initially, the complications are related to vascular compromise, but at the late phase they are a consequence of capsular contracture that involves particles of PMMA.
 The contracture causes local tissue hardening and clinical nodulation of the implanted areas, ending with extrusion of the filler material.
+Complications After Pmma Injections: Report Of 32 Cases.

 B) Injection of an army of micro-beads inside the same pocket